projektorius96/native_messaging_host/README.md

 ### Test the NMH

-1. Click on your extension icon pinned to your toolbar
+1. Click on your extension icon pinned to your browser's toolbar
 2. Open the extension service worker console and expect the following output as shown in Figure 1 below:
 ![Figure 1](./nmh-extension--unpacked/output.png)
 3. Build something incredible with Dart and JavaScript (Chrome Extensions), respecting the stdio limitations as described per the [specification](https://developer.chrome.com/docs/extensions/develop/concepts/native-messaging#native-messaging-host)

 ---

 Made with ♥ by [projektorius96](https://github.com/projektorius96)